A North Carolina native, Jessica is a Tarheels fan by marriage. She holds an MFA in Creative Writing and English and is the proud mom of 4.

 - What was the victor's tour about?

-- The true purpose of Katniss and Peeta's "wedding."
+- What was the true purpose of Katniss and Peeta's "wedding"?

 - What was the purpose of the black mockingjay dress?

-- I don't fully understand what happened at the end of the movie.
+- What was the meaning of the film's ending?
+I don't fully understand what happened at the end of Catching Fire.

-If while watching the movie, Catching Fire (Hunger Games 2), you found yourself lost or scratching your head at certain points, then reading this hub will shine some much needed light on events that happened in the movie.
-Warning: this hub contains spoilers!
-If you get the chance, I highly recommend that you read the book Catching Fire by Suzanne Collins because there are many events that the movie leaves out for condensing purposes.
-You can also read my hub titled Hunger Games & Catching Fire: What the Movies Leave Out or Fail to Adequately Explain.
+If while watching the movie Catching Fire (Hunger Games 2), you found yourself lost or scratching your head at certain points, then reading this article will shine some much needed light on events that happened in the movie.

 The Victor's Tour